konsumer/brunch-daydrunk/README.md

 ## opinionated

 I have opinions on things.
 These opinions are related to performance, ease-of-use, and other factors.
 You can use this skeleton if you don't share all those opinions, but you will have to change stuff around.
 I like using the underlying web-tech, for the most part.
+I like structure & reusability, and hate repeating myself.
 I kept [notes](https://github.com/konsumer/brunch-daydrunk/wiki/Dev-Notes), just in case you aren't super-familiar, but don't mind my opinions.

 I make these choices: